- やさしい日本語

 - They are having trouble getting foreigners who want to earn money to understand that the workplace is making efforts to reduce overtime.

-- I would like to know about trends in accepting companies, amendments to immigration laws, etc.
+- I would like to know about the trends of accepting companies, Immigration Control and Refugee Recognition Act revisions, etc.

 And so on.